jiweix/RESTful/README.md

     $ cd /vagrant
     $ npm start

+For testing, mocha and chai is used.
+The following command would run the test.js.

+    $ npm test

+To get code coverage, istanbul is used.

+    $ npm run-script coverage

 When you are done, you can use `Ctrl+C` to stop the server and then exit and shut down the vm with:

     $ exit